Coherent Charge Oscillations in a Bilayer Graphene Double Quantum Dot

-The concept of Landau-Zener-Stückelberg (LZS) interference was first introduced to describe atomic collisions~\cite{landau1932theorie, zener1932non, stueckelberg1932theory, majorana1932atomi} and has found renewed interest with the advent of artificially designed quantum mechanical two-level systems (TLSs) in a variety of solid-state platforms~\cite{dupont2013coherent,childress2010multifrequency, fuchs2011quantum,berns2008amplitude,petta2010coherent,Gaudreau2012Jan,stehlik2012landau, cao2013ultrafast, Dovzhenko2011Oct,wang2016experimental, ota2018landau, Nalbach2013Apr}.
-In particular, LZS interferometry has been developed into a major work horse to study quantum interference effects in silicon nanowires~\cite{dupont2013coherent}, nitrogen-vacancy centers in diamond~\cite{childress2010multifrequency, fuchs2011quantum}, superconducting qubits~\cite{berns2008amplitude} and semiconductor quantum dots (QDs), where it allows to coherently control the electron spin~\cite{petta2010coherent,Gaudreau2012Jan} or the spatial position of an electron in a double quantum dot (DQD)~\cite{stehlik2012landau, cao2013ultrafast, Dovzhenko2011Oct,wang2016experimental, ota2018landau}.
+\textbf{Introduction} The concept of Landau-Zener-Stückelberg-Majorana (LZSM) interference was first introduced to describe atomic collisions~\cite{landau1932theorie, zener1932non, stueckelberg1932theory, majorana1932atomi, Ivakhnenko2023Jan} and has found renewed interest with the advent of artificially designed quantum mechanical two-level systems (TLSs) in a variety of solid-state platforms~\cite{dupont2013coherent,childress2010multifrequency, fuchs2011quantum,berns2008amplitude,petta2010coherent,Gaudreau2012Jan,stehlik2012landau, cao2013ultrafast, Dovzhenko2011Oct,wang2016experimental, ota2018landau, Nalbach2013Apr}.
+In particular, LZSM interferometry has been developed into a major work horse to study quantum interference effects in silicon nanowires~\cite{dupont2013coherent}, nitrogen-vacancy centers in diamond~\cite{childress2010multifrequency, fuchs2011quantum}, superconducting qubits~\cite{berns2008amplitude} and semiconductor quantum dots (QDs), where it allows to coherently control the electron spin~\cite{petta2010coherent,Gaudreau2012Jan} or the spatial position of an electron in a double quantum dot (DQD)~\cite{stehlik2012landau, cao2013ultrafast, Dovzhenko2011Oct,wang2016experimental, ota2018landau}.
 Charge noise limits the charge decoherence time and, e.g. mediated via spin-orbit interaction, the spin decoherence time.
 Semiconductor QDs have been studied in a wide range of materials, including silicon~\cite{yoneda2018quantum, zajac2018resonantly, philips2022universal}, germanium~\cite{hendrickx2021four} and GaAs~\cite{petta2005coherent, nowack2011single}.
-More recently, bilayer graphene (BLG) has emerged as a potentially interesting alternative material with appealing properties for highly controllable QDs, interesting for hosting spin and valley qubits~\cite{trauzettel2007spin}.
-BLG offers a gate voltage-tunable band gap~\cite{Icking2022Nov}, small spin-orbit interaction and weak hyperfine coupling~\cite{trauzettel2007spin}.
+More recently, 2D materials, such as bilayer graphene (BLG) and transition metal dichalcogenides have emerged as potentially interesting alternative materials with appealing properties for highly controllable QDs, interesting for hosting spin and valley qubits~\cite{trauzettel2007spin}.
+BLG offers a gate voltage-tunable band gap~\cite{McCann2013Apr,Rozhkov2016Aug,Icking2022Nov}, small spin-orbit interaction and weak hyperfine coupling~\cite{trauzettel2007spin}.
 Important achievements in BLG QD research include the implementation of charge detection~\cite{kurzmann2019charge, banszerus2021dispersive}, an understanding of spin-valley coupling~\cite{banszerus2021spin,Kurzmann2021Mar,Tong2021Jan}, and the measurement of the spin relaxation rate~\cite{banszerus2022spin, gachter2022single}.
-However, the role of charge noise in graphene QDs has not been explored so far, as no coherent oscillations, neither of charge nor of spin states, has been observed in BLG quantum devices.
+In addition, QDs have also been realised in WSe$_2$ and MoS$_2$ monolayers~\cite{Zhang2017Oct,Boddison-Chouinard2021Sep}, which are of interest due to their substantial intrinsic spin-orbit coupling and potential for light-matter coupling.
+However, despite these recent experimental advances, no coherent oscillations of either charge, spin or valley states have yet been reported in quantum devices based on 2D materials.
+A priori, it is not obvious that charge coherence can be observed in van der Waals heterostructures such as BLG encapsulated between hexagonal boron nitride (hBN) crystals.
+In contrast to QDs in semiconductor heterostructures based on GaAs~\cite{Martins2016Mar,Botzem2016Apr} and SiGe~\cite{philips2022universal,Ward2016Oct}, which are buried tens of nm below the dielectric interface, the electron wave function of a BLG QD extends into the hBN making it susceptible to charge noise present due to disorder at the BLG/hBN interface and to impurities in the hBN.
+So far, no light has been shed on the role of charge noise in graphene QDs.